shrideio/shoebox/README.md

 7. Create a unified configuration file for enabling ssl on virtual hosts

     - Check if `options-ssl-apache.conf` was successfully created.
-This file is required for enabling ssl on virtual hosts and referenced by the virtual host configuration files
+This file is required for enabling SSL on virtual hosts and referenced by virtual host configuration files.

         ```
         $ sudo ls /etc/letsencrypt
         ```

-        The output should contain the file name
+        The output should contain the file name.

-    - Append the file with certificate references
+    - Append the file,

         ```
         $ sudo nano /etc/letsencrypt/options-ssl-apache.conf
         ```

-    - Copy-paste the following fragment to the end of the file and save changes.
+        and copy-paste the following fragment to the end of the file and save changes.

         ```
         # SSL certificate files references